 How to Find Good Appliance Repair

 LG just hired the best service manager, Bill Lange, with an actual budget.
-Whirlpool has also made a better investment as well.
+Whirlpool has also made a better investment.

-You need to focus on service and reliable brands.
+You also need to focus on service and reliable brands.

 Looking for more help on appliances?
 Get the free Yale Appliance Buying Guide with the 10 most frequently asked questions, their answers, features on the major brands, and lastly, advice for the best buying strategies.
 Well over 355,000 people have read a Yale Guide.